zty0510/Final_Project/docs/README.part1.md

 Many well-written Python packages can help you to send requests to an HTTP server and get responses.
 A package called `requests`, which could be installed with PyPI, is recommended for this project.
 Some other packages, like `urllib3`, provide the same functionality but is more complicated to use.
 Before you start, you need to understand how to use your tools.
 Read the documentation of [`requests`](https://requests.readthedocs.io/en/master/) or any other HTTP client library you choose to use, and answer the following questions:

-*  How to send an HTTP `GET` request to a URL, for example, the home page of ShanghaiTech?
-You can also use other smaller websites to get started, for example, the [pwd man page](http://linuxcommand.sourceforge.net/lc3_man_pages/pwdh.html).
+*  How to send an HTTP `GET` request to a URL, for example, the home page of ShanghaiTech (`https://www.shanghaitech.edu.cn/`)?
+You can also use other smaller websites to get started, for example, the [pwd man page](https://man7.org/linux/man-pages/man1/pwd.1.html) (`https://man7.org/linux/man-pages/man1/pwd.1.html`) from the the Linux *man-pages* project.
 * Which format of URL does the package accept?
 Is `https://www.shanghaitech.edu.cn/` a legal URL?
 How about `sist.shanghaitech.edu.cn`?
 * How to determine if the request is successful?
 For example, what is the status code you get from requesting `https://httpbin.org/status/400`?
 Is it a status code indicating a successful processed request?
 * How to get the response body for a request?
 For example, how will you get the content of `https://tools.ietf.org/rfc/rfc2616.txt` with your tool in Python?